Backpacking Morocco

 Backpacking Tours in Morocco

-This is especially a good option for those travelling Morocco alone who would like to meet up with like-minded travellers.
+G Adventures is another great option for organized travel, but with a smaller group.
+It’s a great choice for anyone backpacking Morocco alone who would like to meet up with like-minded travellers.
+It’s also a practical option for exploring places where you need an experienced guide, like a long hiking adventure or visiting a place well off the beaten path.
+You can choose from different styles of small group tours like active, wellness, hiking trips, 18-30somethings, and more.
 Their most popular trips in Morocco are their 8-day Moroccan Desert Adventure, or their 15-day National Geographic Morocco: Sahara & Beyond.

 Health and Safety in Morocco